danemcgibbon-bit/agent-web-gateway/README.md

 answer / clarify / follow next action / report partial
 ```

-Advanced provider and diagnostic operations remain behind the deterministic `gateway_find_tool` → `gateway_call_tool` path rather than consuming the normal agent's context.
+Advanced provider and diagnostic operations remain behind `gateway_find_tool` → `gateway_call_tool` rather than consuming the normal agent's context.

-The same core contract is designed to work across compatible WebMCP clients including ChatGPT and OpenClaw.
+The same core contract is designed for compatible clients including ChatGPT and OpenClaw.

+---

+## What makes it different?

+- **No target-site integration required.** Compatible public tasks do not require repository access, a plugin, a script tag, code changes or a local MCP server.
+- **Semantic tasks, not browser primitives.** The agent asks for outcomes such as finding products, rentals or jobs rather than operating a remote mouse.
+- **Large working sets stay outside model context.** The gateway filters and verifies before returning a compact result.
+- **Hard constraints fail closed.** Uncertain evidence does not silently become a match.
+- **The original site remains the destination.** The gateway finds the right page; the browser shows it.

 ---